qmit-pro/keycloak-event-listener-http/README.md

 # keycloak-event-listener-http

 A Keycloak SPI that publishes events to an HTTP Webhook.
-A (largely) adaptation of @mhui mhuin/keycloak-event-listener-mqtt SPI.
+A combination of  @jessylenne/keycloak-event-listener-http SPI and the keycloak-event-listener-rabbitmq SPI.
 Extended by @darrensapalo to [enable building the JAR files from docker images](https://sapalo.dev/2021/06/16/send-keycloak-webhook-events/).

 # Build